opendilab/DI-engine-docs/mujoco_en.rst

    act_space = gym.spaces.Box(low=-1, high=1, shape=(3, ), dtype=np.float32)
    rew_space = gym.spaces.Box(low=-np.inf, high=np.inf, shape=(1, ), dtype=np.float32)

-other
+Other
 ----

 - The \ ``info``\ returned by the environment \ ``step``\ method must contain\ ``final_eval_reward``\ key-value pair, indicating the evaluation index of the entire episode, and the cumulative sum of the rewards of the entire episode in Mujoco

-other
+Other
 ====

-lazy initialization
+Lazy initialization
 ------------

 In order to facilitate parallel operations such as environment vectorization, environment instances generally implement lazy initialization, that is, the \ ``__init__``\method does not initialize the real original environment instance, but only sets relevant parameters and configuration values.
 The\ ``reset``\ method initializes the concrete original environment instance.

-random seed
+Random seed
 --------

 - There are two parts of the random seed that need to be set in the environment, one is the random seed of the original environment, and the other is the random seed of the random library used by various environment transformations (such as\ ``random``\ ，\ ``np.random``\)